Bobbakov/orderGenerator/README.md

 - Positions of each agent over time
 - Realized profit of each agent over time

-You can just check the price by:
+You can also just check the price by:

 `a.plot()`